 A sway is when your hips and upper body slide laterally, a lot, away from the target during the backswing.
 When you sway, your mass (your weight) literally moves outside of your trail foot.
 From this position, it's incredibly difficult to get back to the ball consistently.
 You’ll have to make a big athletic move to get back, which wrecks your timing and sequence.

 A pressure shift is different.
-It’s about changing where you apply force into the ground with your feet, while your body Mass stays largely centered between your feet.
+It’s about changing where you apply force into the ground with your feet, while your body mass stays largely centered between your feet.
 Imagine standing on two bathroom scales.
 As you swing back, the number on the trail-foot scale would go up, and the lead-foot scale would go down, all without your center of gravity drastically sliding away from the target.
 This creates a powerful, coiled rotation, not an unstable slide.
-For the rest of this article, we’ll only talk about pressure shift, because it is the more accurate and helpful way to think about this a powerful golf swing movement.
+For the rest of this article, we’ll only talk about pressure shift, because it is the more accurate and helpful way to think about this powerful golf swing movement.

 The Step-by-Step Guide to Pro-Level Pressure Shift